Effects of climate change: Droughts

+In Southwestern North American megadrought starting about the year 2000, the water level of Lake Powell declined from near maximum capacity to within 30 ft of the minimum level needed for Glen Canyon Dam to generate electricity.

 Climate change affects many factors associated with droughts.
 These include how much rain falls and how fast the rain evaporates again.
 Warming over land increases the severity and frequency of droughts around much of the world.
 In some tropical and subtropical regions of the world, there will probably be less rain due to global warming.
 This will make them more prone to drought.
 Droughts are set to worsen in many regions of the world.
 These include Central America, the Amazon and south-western South America.
 They also include West and Southern Africa.
 The Mediterranean and south-western Australia are also some of these regions.

 Higher temperatures increase evaporation.
 This dries the soil and increases plant stress.
 Agriculture suffers as a result.
 This means even regions where overall rainfall is expected to remain relatively stable will experience these impacts.
 These regions include central and northern Europe.
 Without climate change mitigation, around one third of land areas are likely to experience moderate or more severe drought by 2100.
 Due to global warming droughts are more frequent and intense than in the past.

 Several social factors may worsen the impact of droughts.
 These are increased water demand, population growth and urban expansion in many areas.
 Land restoration techniques, such as agroforestry, can help reduce the impact of droughts.